hoodiecrow/ConsTcl/README.md

 __pe__

-`pe` is still the same, but it doesn't print the expression.
-It just evals what is read.
+`pe` is also similar, but it doesn't print the expression.
+It just evaluates what is read.
+That way I get a value object which I can pass to another command, or pick apart in different ways.

 <table border=1><thead><tr><th colspan=2 align="left">pe (internal)</th></tr></thead><tr><td>str</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>